 - Never apply them to wounds or damaged skin.

-- Do not use under a tight bandage.
+- Do not use them under a tight bandage.

-- Wash your hands well after using them.
-Avoid touching your eyes with the product on your hands.
+- Wash your hands well after using them, or wear gloves.
+Avoid touching your eyes and genitals with the product on your hands.

 - If you are allergic to aspirin or are taking blood thinners, check with your doctor before using topical medications that contain salicylates.